ParasolJS/parasol-es/parasol-docs.md

 ![markings](images/markings.png)

 ##### Current implementation details
 Marking is currently implemented under the terminology "selections."
 This is because, similar to brushed data, markings are handled in their own canvas layer.
 In the stock version of the _parallel-coordinates_ library, there already exits a _marks_ layer which may have been included with plans for this feature in mind.
 However, to avoid potential conflict, we have temporarily chosen to call this layer _selections_ as shown below.
-We will soon attempt to use the _marks_ layer alone however.
+We will soon attempt to use the _marks_ layer alone however (file: d3.parcoords_ucb.js).

 ```javascript
 var pc = function(selection) {